zhaolingshan/tp/docs/UserGuide.md

 [Back to top](#Product_Overview)

 ### 2.5 List all Modules: `list` <a name="List_all_Modules"></a>
-Displays the list of modules and their respective grades (if any).
+If you want to see all the modules that you have keyed in, use this feature to display the list of your modules and their respective grades (if any).\
-Narrow to specific semester if stated.
-If no semester is stated, the current semester you are editing will be displayed.\
  \
 Format: `list` \
  \